Do you ever wish you had more hours in your day? That you are NEVER going to get through your to-do list?

 There are 168 hours in a week; 40 to 50 hours of work, 64 hours of sleep with 64 hours remaining to use.
 We have a lot of time in our lives!!
 The question is what are we doing with it and more importantly what do we want to be doing with that time?

-This is one idea I struggle with a lot because I would rather absolve my own responsibility for how I spend my time.
+This is one idea I struggle with.
 It feels easier to say my kids take up all my time rather than say I deliberately spend more than a hour a day on social media.

 Yet the research shows (through people’s time diaries) that most of us have more time available to us than we realise.
 Believing we are time poor, can result in us rushing from one activity to another rather than planning out our days and weeks!